 Galaxy S8 Screen Size and Resolution

 The Korean tech giant has been sporting a 5.1-inch screen size for the regular Galaxy S models since the Galaxy S5.
 So it looks like the Galaxy S8 won’t go through a drastic change and will be released with an impeccable display size.
 Moreover, the Galaxy S7 Edge with the 5.5-inch is the by far the biggest display sized phone, Samsung has launched under the prestigious Galaxy S series of handsets.
-So, we think Galaxy S8 will come with a 5.5-inch display while the Galaxy S8 Edge is expected to flaunt a 5.7-inch display.
+So, we think it will come with a 5.2-inch display while the Galaxy S8 Plus is expected to flaunt a 6-inch display.

 Now the question looms large over the screen resolution of the Samsung Galaxy S8.
-As Sony has already introduced the 4K display in their Xperia Z5 Premium handset, Samsung is also planning to include it on the Galaxy S8 with a pixel resolution of 3840 x 2160.
+As Sony has already introduced the 4K display in their Xperia Z5 Premium handset, Samsung is also planning to include it on its upcoming flagship device with a pixel resolution of 3840 x 2160.
 Also, the compatibility with the Gear VR is also tempting the Korean company to bring in the 4K display in the Galaxy S8.

 There is no doubt about it that the Quad HD display on the S7 looks fantastic.
 But when a user connects the handsets with the Gear VR, the experience gets fairly pixelated as the resolution becomes halved, Full HD for each eye.
 Since the Virtual reality is the most emerging and next big thing in the tech world, it will be not at all surprising that the Galaxy S8 comes with a 4K display, as then only the user will get a Quad HD resolution for each eye while looking through the VR.